The Circle of Chaos

 System:

-The vampire takes one full turn to focus their energy, spends 6 pts. of Blood/Energy and makes a successful roll.
-The effect lasts for another two full turns of scanning the area as they mentally fly above the area, or until they end the ability.
-If the vampire is attacked by surprise while in this state, they suffer a -5% defense penalty on the first attack and all initiative.
+The Player spends 6 points of Energy/Blood and makes a successful roll.
+For the next two turns, the Character can mentally scan the area, flying above, or until they end the ability.
+If the vampire is attacked by surprise while in this state, they suffer a -5 Physical Defense penalty on the first attack and all initiative.

 The vampire still has access to his own hearing and other senses (not including sight).
 Think of it like wearing VR goggles playing a video game.
 You can't see what's going on around you, but you can still hear, touch and smell.